EddieFreedome/instilla-sales-taxes/README.md

 ## Launching

 For launching this application you need to create your local database and clone this repo from Github (https://github.com/EddieFreedome/instilla-sales-taxes) and open with an IDE (maybe VSCode).

 Go to the .env file and replace DB_NAME and PORTS to correctly connect to the database.

+Launch `php artisan key:generate`.

 After that, make sure you run all migrations with
 `php artisan migrate`.

 Done the migrations open a terminal and execute these commands:

 `composer install`